HaHaWTH/HybridFix/README.md

 - `hybridfix.command.eraseentity.use` - Allow to access `/hybridfix eraseentity` command.

 **Note**: Commands and permissions are registered on Bukkit side, that means you can manage permissions with Bukkit permission plugins like LuckPerms.

+## License

+This mod is licensed under LGPL-2.1.

+It does not redistribute CraftBukkit or Minecraft code.
+The stripped MCP remapped CraftBukkit JAR in the repository is for development use only and not included in releases.